dropmeaword/wifi-perimeter/README.md

 ## Simple wifi-perimeter scanner

 - Your client must speak OSC.
+See Processing example "wifimapping" by Willem Kempers.
 - **For OSX only**.
-- Untested, use at your own peril.
+- Terrible latency.
+Every time the airport tool is called a 3 second scan is performed.
+So if you want higher sampling frequencies you will need a more dedicated setup.

 You are supposed to have the airport utility in your path, so you will have to open up a terminal and type in some commands.